-Figure 2: Discharge (m3/s) and Temperature (°C) at Water Survey of Canada Station 08HA011, Cowichan River in Duncan.
+Figure 5: Discharge (m3/s) and Temperature (°C) at Water Survey of Canada Station 08HA011, Cowichan River in Duncan.
 Discharge levels when the salmon counting fence was installed and removed are indicated.
 2023 Adult Enumeration Counting Fence Enumeration at the counting fence began on September 8th at 4:00 PM.
-Totals from video based counts are presented below and will be reviewed post season to produce a final escapement estimate for 2023.
+Totals from video based counts are presented below.
 From October 5th to 10th the fence was closed to aid in brood stock collection for the Cowichan River Hatchery.
 On October 18th the fence was removed due to the significant increase in flows and turbidity.
 Chinook Chinook migrating past cameras at the counting fence are evaluated for size to determine if they are adults or jacks, and the presence of an adipose fin to determine if they are wild or hatchery origin.
-Counts up to October 18th at 8:00 AM are presented in Table 1.
+Counts from September 8th to October 18th at 6:45 AM are presented in Table 1.
 Table 1: Cumulative totals for 2023 Chinook Migration past the fence by age and origin.
-Wild (unclipped) Hatchery (clipped) Unknown Total Adults 7,021 195 1,442 8,658 Jacks 2,722 157 1,087 3,966 Total 9,743 352 2,529 12,642 Adult Chinook in-season counts are compared to run-timing curves to determine if escapement is on track to meet the target of 6500, using early, normal and late run-timing based on historic escapement and flow conditions (Figure 3).
+Wild (unclipped) Hatchery (clipped) Unknown Total Adults 7,021 195 1,442 8,658 Jacks 2,722 157 1,087 3,966 Total 9,743 352 2,529 12,624 Adult Chinook in-season counts are compared to run-timing curves to determine if escapement is on track to meet the target of 6500, using early, normal and late run-timing based on historic escapement and flow conditions (Figure 6).

-Figure 3: In-season adult Chinook counts compared to normal, early and late run-timing curves based on river conditions.
+Figure 6: In-season adult Chinook counts compared to normal, early and late run-timing curves based on river conditions.

 Coho, Chum and Pink

 In addition to Chinook, all other salmon species are identified as they migrate past counting fence cameras.
-Counts for Coho, Chum and Pink up to October 18th at 8:00 AM are presented in Table 2.
+Counts for Coho, Chum and Pink from September 8th to October 18th at 6:45 AM are presented in Table 2.

 Table 2: Cumulative totals for 2023 Coho, Chum and Pink migration past the fence, up to October 18th at 8:00 AM.

 Coho Chum Pink Unknown

-Adults 1,838 40 416 40
+Adults 1,838 40 44.0 40

 Jacks 373 49 416 49

 Total 2,211 49 416 49

 PIT Tags

-Passive Integrated Transponder (PIT) tags applied to juvenile or marine Chinook and Coho are detected when the tagged salmon return to Cowichan River.
+Passive Integrated Transponder (PIT) tags applied to juvenile or marine Chinook are detected when the tagged salmon return to Cowichan River.
 Detections are linked to a unique number that indicates the species and age at tagging.
-As of November 10th, 111 adult and 123 jack Chinook have passed the counting fence site, along with 133 adult Coho (Figure 4).
+In 2023, 57 adults and 42 jack Chinook were detected during fence operations.
+By the end of the season, 132 adult and 123 jack Chinook passed the counting fence site (Figure 7).

-Figure 4: Passive Integrated Transponder (PIT) tags in Coho and Chinook (adults & jacks) detected at the salmon counting fence site in 2023.
-Lower River DIDSON A Dual-frequency Identification Sonar (DIDSON) was installed 5 km below the counting fence on October 12th as part of the annual Chum assessment program (since 2006).
+Figure 7: Passive Integrated Transponder (PIT) tags in Chinook (adults (a) & jacks (b)) detected at the salmon counting fence site in 2023 compared to video-based fence counts.
+Lower River DIDSON A Dual-frequency Identification Sonar (DIDSON) was installed 5 km below the counting fence on October 14th as part of the annual Chum assessment program (since 2006).
 An in-season Chum escapement estimate is produced from on-site review by Cowichan Tribes Fisheries Staff.
-Data up to November 16th at 8:00 AM are presented relative to the run timing curves for the escapement target of 160,000 fish (Figure 5) and forecast models (Figure 6).
+In 2023 a total of 31,095 Chum were counted at the DIDSON site.
+The 2023 counts are presented below relative to the run timing curves for the escapement target of 160,000 fish (Figure 8) and forecast models (Figure 9).

-Figure 5: In-season Chum escapement estimates from DIDSON sonar data compared to 2022 escapement and run-timing curves for the escapement target of 160,000 Chum.
+Figure 8: In-season Chum escapement estimates from DIDSON sonar data compared to 2022 escapement and run-timing curves for the escapement target of 160,000 Chum.